Adroiti/docs-for-code-review-tools/RuboCop/Rails-Delegate.md

 ## Description

-This cop looks for delegations that could have been created automatically with the `delegate` method.
+This rule looks for delegations that could have been created automatically with the `delegate` method.

 Safe navigation `&.` is ignored because Rails' `allow_nil`